• Skip to primary navigation

 Instructions

-• In a large bowl, combine Brussels sprouts with balsamic vinegar, maple syrup, and salt.
-Toss well to coat.
+• In a medium mixing bowl, add the balsamic vinegar, maple syrup, miso, and garlic powder.
+Whisk until smooth.
+Add the Brussels sprouts and toss well to coat.

-• Optional: Top with dried cranberries and pecans before serving.
+• Top with dried cranberries and pecans before serving if desired.

 Nutrition Per Serving (Estimate)